-Withdrawing from Classes
+Withdrawing from Classes (Graduate and Undergraduate)

-During the first half of a semester or session, students may officially withdraw from classes without penalty if they obtain the approval of their advisor.
-During the third quarter of a semester or session, students may withdraw from classes if they obtain the approval of their advisor and the appropriate instructors; during the last quarter of the semester, students will be allowed to withdraw from classes only under extenuating circumstances.
+During the first half of a semester or session (until the Automatic W deadline), students may officially withdraw from classes without penalty if they obtain the approval of their advisor.
+During the second half of the semester (the Withdraw with W or F period), students will be allowed to withdraw from classes only under extenuating circumstances.
 At that time they must obtain the approval of the appropriate instructors, their advisor, and the dean, and must also present a written justification from a doctor, member of the clergy, advisor, or similar person of authority.
-The fact that a student merely stops attending a class will not entitle the student to a grade of W.
+The fact that a student merely stops attending a class will not entitle the student to a grade of W. For exact dates of the Automatic W and withdraw with W or F periods, see the official IUPUI calendar at https://studentcentral.iupui.edu/calendars/official-calendar.html.